tomguyatt/ppa-api/README.md

 )
 ```

-## Images
+## Auditing & Deploying Images

 The images API endpoint represents the **Inventory** page in PPA.

-You can use the API to list images visible to the API key's associated user.
+You can use the API to list & deploy images visible to the API key's associated user.

 For an image to be visible to a user, one of the following must be true: